OWN YOUR RV LOT

 two of a variety of terms used to describe recorded property use restrictions.
 There are other restrictions indirectly

-effecting your use of property such as easements and mineral rights clauses.
+affecting your use of property such as easements and mineral rights clauses.
 Familiarize yourself with the real estate

 customs and norms in the area where you have interest in owning.
 The County